mernjs/create-mern-app/README.md

 <h4>Create MERN App</h4>

-Create MERN App provides a simple file and folder structure that you can easily customize to fit your project requirements [Documentation](https://mernjs.github.io/create-mern-app).
+Create MERN App provides a simple file and folder structure that you can easily customize to fit your project requirements.

 <h4>Node Version </h4>